laardee/api-token/README.md

 **expressjs**

 Example how to use api-token module in Express application.
-For more details see [Example project](#Example project)
+For more details see [Example project](#example-project).

 ```javascript